OpenMDAO/OpenMDAO-Procedures/website/website.rst

      `Domains:`  This is where we input ``openmdao.org`` and ``www.openmdao.org``.

-     `Apps:` This is the place where all of the apps that run this website get routed to their part of the website and/or get their port numbers.
+     `Apps:` This is where all of the apps that run this website get routed to their part of the website and/or get their port numbers.